theforeman/foreman-xen/README.md

 # Foreman XEN Plugin

-This plugin enables provisioning and managing XEN Server in Foreman.
+This plugin enables managing of XEN Server as a Compute Resource in Foreman.

 ## Installation